-The felt—which are made of glass, organic or polyester fibers—serve much of the same purpose as reinforcing steel in concrete.
-The felt are necessary as tensile reinforcement to resist the extreme pulling forces in the roofing material.
+Felt—which is made of glass, organic or polyester fibers—serves much of the same purpose as reinforcing steel in concrete.
+The felt is necessary as tensile reinforcement to resist the extreme pulling forces in the roofing material.
 Felt is installed in a layering fashion, which allows more bitumen to be applied to the whole system.

-The surfacing, normally applied to built-up roofs, are composed of either smooth, gravel, slag, or a mineral-coated cap sheet.
+Surfacing—normally applied to built-up roofs, is composed of either smooth, gravel, slag, or a mineral-coated cap sheet.
 Gravel or slag may be embedded into the still-fluid flood coat.
 Gravel and slag serve as an excellent wearing surface to protect the membrane from mechanical damage.
 On some built-up roof systems, a mineral coated cap sheet is applied on top of the plies of felt.